Antenna factor

 The voltage measured at the output terminals of an antenna is not the actual field intensity due to actual antenna gain, aperture characteristics, and loading effects.

-For a magnetic field antenna, the field is in units of A/m and the resulting antenna factor is in units of A/(Vm).
+For a magnetic field, with units of A/m, the corresponding antenna factor is in units of A/(V⋅m).
 For the relationship between the electric and magnetic fields, see the impedance of free space.